saida-d/ansible-jenkins/README.md

 ### Steps
-- Install Java-JDK, Jenkins, Ansible, Docker - in ONE VM (lets name it as Jenkins-Ansible-VM)
+- Install Java-JDK, Jenkins, Ansible, Docker, Git - in ONE VM (lets name it as Jenkins-Ansible-VM)
  > Sometimes you may be face troubleshooting in Jenkins/Ansible specially if you are using RedHat ansible should be registered from subscription-manager

  > Ansible can install in other OS like Centos/Ubuntu/Amazon Linux easily.
 Also make sure you have installed JAVA-JDK before jenkins